Trump says US, China have reached deal; Sunday tariffs off

 The United States is also reducing existing import taxes on about $112 billion in Chinese goods from 15% to 7.5%

-“China is ready to work with the U.S. side to do more to promote growth in trade,” said Liao Min, deputy finance minister.
+Trump told reporters at the White House that Chinese farm purchases would hit $50 billion.
+China’s deputy finance minister Liao Min said “China is ready to work with the U.S. side to do more to promote growth in trade” but would not confirm the $50 billion figure.
+U.S. farm exports to China have never topped $26 billion a year.

-Asked to confirm reports that Beijing had committed to buy $50 billion of American farm goods, Liao said details would be released later.

-The “Phase 1″ deal announced Friday leaves unresolved some of the thorniest issues.
+The deal announced Friday leaves unresolved some of the thorniest issues.
 But Trump said work on a follow-up would begin “immediately, rather than waiting until after the 2020 Election.
 This is an amazing deal for all.
-Thank you!″
+Thank you!”

-Before Friday’s announcement, Chinese Foreign Minister Wang Yi had complained at a government-organized forum in Beijing that Washington was unfairly attacking China.

-“The U.S. side has successively imposed unjustified restrictions and crackdowns on China in economy and trade, science and technology and personnel exchanges,” Wang said.
-“As far as China is concerned, what we are pursuing is our justified rights of development.”
+Friday’s announcement was a long time coming.
+Trump first announced a Phase 1 deal on Oct.
+11, but negotiations on a final version continued for two months.

 Beijing rejects the accusations and contends that Washington is simply trying to suppress a rising competitor in international trade.

-On Sunday, the U.S. was set to start taxing an additional $160 billion in Chinese imports, a move that would extend the sanctions to just about everything China ships to America.
+U.S. farmers lost billions of dollars in income, companies paid billions in tariffs and in many cases shifted their supply chains, and consumers saw some prices increase.
+“Many of us are highly skeptical that the agreement will be enough to outweigh these other costs,” Lovely said.
+“The U.S. didn’t move the needle very much.”

+Still, the agreement should help smooth some of the uncertainty surrounding global trade, Lovely said.
+“We have a cease-fire, we have some roll back, that is very significant,” she said.
+“We were kind of on a brink here, and we saw the negotiators pull us back.”

-Repeated rounds of negotiations had failed to achieve even a preliminary agreement.
+Repeated rounds of negotiations had failed to achieve a substantive deal.
 The prolonged uncertainty over Trump’s trade policies has curtailed U.S. business investment and likely held back economic growth.
 Many corporations have slowed or suspended investment plans until they know when, how or even whether the trade standoff will end.

 A far-reaching agreement on China’s technology policies will likely prove difficult.
 It would require Beijing to scale back its drive to become a global powerhouse in industrial high technology, something it sees as a path to prosperity and international influence.